 Menu

-Margaret Jacobs (Akwesasne Mohawk) will develop new research into the various manifestations of kinship in contemporary Indigenous art, including familial connection, mentorship, and collaborative art practice.
-Aiming to challenge dominant discourses around Indigenous art and creative practices in New England, the project will encompass work by arts families in which traditional practice is taught through generations, as well as new ways of art-making taking place in urban or off-reservation spaces and in the resulting inter-tribal communities.
-The project will inform and build toward a 2024 exhibition at the Kimball Jenkins School of Art in Concord, New Hampshire, featuring works in a variety of media with an emphasis on rising artists.
+During her time as a 2023 Indigenous Curatorial Research Fellow, Margaret Jacobs (Akwesasne Mohawk) developed new research into the various manifestations of kinship in contemporary Indigenous art, including familial connection, mentorship, and collaborative art practice.
+Aiming to challenge dominant discourses around Indigenous art and creative practices in New England, her project sought to build an exhibition structure that encompassed work by arts families in which traditional practice is taught through generations, as well as new ways of art-making taking place in urban or off-reservation spaces and in inter-tribal communities.

 Fellow